Alcohol drinking in adults

 Reducing alcohol consumption can help reduce the risk of cancers arising in the mouth, throat, oesophagus, stomach, bowel, liver and breast.1

-The National Health and Medical Research Council (NHMRC) released revised draft Alcohol Guidelines in 2019.
-To reduce long-term risk from alcohol, the guidelines propose no more than 10 standard drinks per week and no more than four standard drinks on any one day.
-The draft guidelines’ indication for short-term harm remain the same as current guidelines, with a maximum of four standard drinks per day.
-It is advised that young people under 18 years and pregnant women do not drink alcohol, and that it is safest for breastfeeding women not to drink alcohol.2
+The National Health and Medical Research Council (NHMRC) released revised Alcohol Guidelines in 2020.
+To reduce long-term and short-term risk of harm from alcohol, the Guidelines propose no more than 10 standard drinks per week and no more than four standard drinks on any one day.
+The Guidelines advise that young people under 18 years and pregnant women do not drink alcohol, and that it is safest for breast feeding women not to drink alcohol.2

 About this indicator